Noufalmutairi/SQL-Health-Data-Project-K/README.md

 - Utilizes `COUNT`, `AVG`, `GROUP BY`, and string concatenation for comprehensive patient analysis.

-## Dataset
-You can access the dataset [here](https://www.kaggle.com/datasets/prasad22/healthcare-dataset).

 ## Additional Resources
 - Read the article for a deeper understanding: [Key Data of Hospitals: Analysis using SQL](https://www.linkedin.com/pulse/key-data-hospitals-analysis-using-sql-nouf-almutairi-tyehe/)